How to Trade Earnings

-- Why are are earnings trades sometimes called “lotto trades”?
+- Why are earnings trades sometimes called “lotto trades”?

-- How can the market react around earnings?
+- How can the market react to earnings?

 With Earnings Season starting to heat up, a lot of traders always ask themselves how they should trade through the announcement.
 For those who are bold enough to take on the Risk, there are a few things to consider.